sanity-io/sanity-plugin-content-calendar/README.md

 # Content Calendar

-Viewed your scheduled content posts in a visual calendar.
+Schedule content for later publication and view your content agenda in a visual calendar.
 Prioritize and get organized on the fly.

 TODO: SCREENSHOT